Xomega-Net/Xomega.Docs/docs/framework/blazor/views.md

 }
 ```
 :::tip
-Using the concrete view model class and a short member name, such as `VM`, allows your Blazor components to easily access specific members of your view model from the markup without having to cast it, e.g. `@VM?.OrderList?.OrderDateProperty`.
+Using the concrete view model class and a short member name, such as `VM`, allows your Blazor components to easily access specific members of your view model from the markup without having to cast it, e.g., `@VM?.OrderList?.OrderDateProperty`.
 :::

 :::note